spetsnaz84/spark-cassandra-connector/doc/5_saving.md

       cow |    60

 The driver will execute a CQL `INSERT` statement for every object in the `RDD`, grouped in unlogged batches.
-The consistency level for writes is `ONE`.
+The consistency level for writes is `LOCAL_QUORUM`.

 It is possible to specify custom column to property mapping with `SomeColumns`.
 If the property names in objects to be saved do not correspond to the column names in the destination table, use